The Geirangerfjord and the Hjørundfjord

 The Ivar Aasen Centre

-The Ivar Aasen Centre lies on the farm where Ivar Aasen (1813 - 1896), creator of the Nynorsk (New Norwegian) language based on Norwegian dialects, was born and grew up.
+The farm where Ivar Aasen (1813-1896), creator of the Nynorsk (New Norwegian) language based on Norwegian dialects was born and grew up now houses The Ivar Aasen Centre.
 The centre is devoted to Aasen’s life and work and is a national documentation and experience centre for Nynorsk written culture.
 The building, which was designed by the architect Sverre Fehn, is an attraction in itself.
 The Festival of New Norwegian Literature, Art and Music is held there in the last week of June every year.